Information on this topic:

-Third Water Heater Electrical Upgrades: The water heater electric systems in1,987 manors require either an inspection and/or upgrade from a 20 amp breaker to a 30 amp breaker and increased wire size from12 gauge to 10 gauge wire.
+Third Water Heater Electrical Upgrades: The water heater electric systems in 1,987 manors require either an inspection and/or upgrade from a 20 amp breaker to a 30 amp breaker and increased wire size from 12 gauge to 10 gauge wire.
 The upgrade program commenced in 2011.
-To date over 1,836 manors have been upgraded.
-A program to have the electricians inspect and perform preventative maintenance on the manors electric panels was added to this project half way through.
+To date, water heater electrical upgrades have been completed in 1,968 of the 1,987 manors to receive the upgrades.